 Some work for product

 Especially when starting out in the age of influence, many Instagram personalities will exchange sponsored posts for goods and services.
 One of the nice things about this option is that the influencer gets to play with something for free, then give his or her opinion about it.
 Often, these deals are set up in a review type format, but that doesn’t work as well for Instagram.
+A fitness influencer, for instance, may be given a set of sportswear to try out and give their opinion on.

 Sponsored Posts: There’s No Fixed Formula for How Much Instagram Influencers Make

-Check Out a Calculator
+Check Out an Instagram Influencer Calculator

 Consider the Number of Followers